-Marie Laga (MD, MSc Epidemiology and PhD) conducts research on HIV and other STIs since the early eighties, in the areas of sexual transmission, prevention programs for vulnerable groups such as female sex workers, youth and MSM , and linkages of sexual and reproductive health.
+Marie Laga (MD, MSc Epidemiology and PhD) conducts research on HIV and other STIs since the early eighties, in the areas of sexual transmission, prevention programs for vulnerable groups such as female sex workers, youth, men who have sex with men, and linkages of sexual and reproductive health.

 Marie Laga has become a leading expert in HIV prevention, advocating for intensifying HIV prevention worldwide.